renovatebot/renovate/docs/usage/self-hosted-configuration.md

 }
 ```

-Secret names must start with a upper or lower case character and can contain only characters, digits, or underscores.
+Secret names must start with an upper or lower case character and can contain only characters, digits, or underscores.

 ## skipInstalls